ksuchoi216/template/README.md

 # template
 This is a template for machine learning.
-Key points of this template is using Hydra and MLflow in Python.
+Key points of this template is using Hydra and Wandb in Python.